 Given the nature of ECCU's business (monthly renewable term assurance) there is currently no requirement for a long-term liquidity strategy.
-It is expected that the business could be wound down within one year in the event of closure to new business.

 In the event of Risk Appetite limit breaches, SMT have an escalation schedule in place to record the breach, the corrective action taken and the timely reporting of the breach where required to the Risk Committee, the Board and the CBI as specified and defined in the "Risk Appetite Framework".